snipertomcat/warehouse-management-system/readme.md

 # Example Usage

-Create an .env file with the following format:
+Create an .env file with the following format, with the DB and MAIL variables being the most important:

 ```
 APP_NAME=Laravel